StabilicV2/Tennis-RFC/README.md

 ## Overview

 This project is an AI-based tennis match winner predictor using a **Random Forest** model.
-According to my testing it currently achieves an average of **88.2% accuracy** (V4) using the following hyperparameters:
+According to my testing it currently achieves an average of **93.7% accuracy** (V4 + Threshold) using the following hyperparameters:

 - **n_estimators:** 186
 - **max_depth:** 18